‘Teen Mom OG’ Star Mackenzie McKee Flaunts Sculpted Abs In A Sports Bra

 Got a kettle bell?
 Wanting to reach your fitness goals but the gyms are closed? #bodybymac has your back.
 This months kettle bell challenge works the entire body throughout the month.
 Once you purchase you own it for life.
 And it’s affordable and effective. $10 only all month long.
 Head on over to www.bodybymac.net (link in bio) and swipe left to see some of my clients amazing results #fitness #fitmom #workout

-The remaining few images in the series showed a few of Mackenzie’s clients and their before and after photos.
+The remaining images in the series showed a few of Mackenzie’s clients and their before-and-after photos.
 In the caption of the upload, she plugged her fitness business and urged fans to join her program.
 A few Instagrammers took the time to comment on the update.

 “How long were these people doing your program to see these results?!
 That is amazing,” one follower commented.